JuanArizaCoding/Bizis-Zaragoza-Registration/README.md

 3. Look for the URL that appears in the console and click on it to access the website.

 The URL that appears in the console, do Ctrl+Click to access it.

+This project was done with the help of Raul Novoa Minguez (Web standards teacher of San Jorge University).